-Let us begin with reassurance: even if some apps crash after you’ve upgraded your Mac to the latest OS High Sierra, there is still a chance it’s a temporary problem.
-We can’t advise you to wait it out though, because there’s also a chance something went pretty wrong.
+Let us begin with reassurance: even if some apps crash after you’ve upgraded your Mac to the latest operating system, there is still a chance it’s a temporary problem.
+We can’t advise you to wait it out though, because there’s also a chance something went very wrong.

 We’ll see what could be the reasons apps don’t work and how to find out if they will.

-The first thing you need to do if you have an app that refuses to work properly is make sure it’s compatible.
+The first thing you need to do if you have apps crashing and refusing to work properly, is to make sure they are compatible.
 If your app is compatible but still crashes, there must be something else at work.

-In this case when you can’t click on About to see if it’s up to date, check developer’s website to see if you’re running the latest version.
-Sometimes apps quit unexpectedly and that is also a crash-like issue which you shouldn’t ignore, even if its occasional.
+In this case, when you can’t click on About to see if it’s up to date, check the developer’s website to see if you’re running the latest version.
+Sometimes apps quit unexpectedly and that is also a crash-like issue which you shouldn’t ignore, even if it's occasional.

 Maybe your Mac doesn’t have enough processing power/memory to run it at full capacity.
 You can try checking how your Mac is doing in real-time while the app works with iStat Menus.
 Download the app and use it to monitor hardware indicators, CPU load and RAM usage.
 Check which apps take up the most resources and decide if you can quit/uninstall them.

-This app is probably features among your startup items — apps that start together with your Mac when you turn it on.
-If your Mac freezes or the app prevents other app from launching, try removing it from login items.
+This app is probably featured among your startup items — apps that start together with your Mac when you turn it on.
+If your Mac freezes or the app prevents another app from launching, try removing it from login items.
 To do it, open System Preferences > Users and Groups.
 Select your name and click “Login items” and remove the app in question.

-High Sierra has employed the new file system, named unimaginatively Apple File System.
-All your files on drives have been moved from the old HFS+ to the new one, including apps that weren’t in your Applications folder.
+Another reason why Mac apps keep closing may be APFS.
+The operating systems after High Sierra use Apple File System.
+If you’ve just switched, all your files on drives were moved from the old HFS+ to the new one, including apps that weren’t in your Applications folder.

 In case the apps that crash are stored elsewhere on your Mac, like on your Desktop instead of the Applications folder and are installed there, they have been transformed into the new file system.
-And application files don’t do well with it, so if you’re launching your apps from Desktop folder or any other Finder folder (Apart from applications) it’s entirely expectable for it to crash.
+And application files don’t do well with it, so if you’re launching your apps from the desktop folder or any other Finder folder (apart from applications) it’s entirely expectable for it to crash.